davebenson/doom4-walkthrough/README.md

 There's a Berserk Powerup here.
 Don't forget to use the chainsaw if you're low on ammo.

 Post Fight: on the way up to the waypoint (a Wraith's Soul), there's a bunch of supplies.
 On the left stairs going up, look for a big in the upper half of the stairs that's so big you can walk in under the stairs.
-This is SECRET 13.1, "Chaingun Model, Cosmoguy".
+This is SECRET 13.1, COLLECTIBLE 13.1: "Chaingun Model, Cosmoguy".

 Continue up to interact with the waypoint, then follow the waypoint to the next fight.